McLaren MP4-18

-The McLaren MP4-18 (sometimes stylised as MP4/18) is a Formula One car which was built with the intention to compete in the 2003 Formula One season.
+The McLaren MP4-18 (sometimes stylised as McLaren MP4/18) is a Formula One car which was built with the intention to compete in the 2003 Formula One season.
 The car, designed by Adrian Newey, Mike Coughlan, and Neil Oatley, was a radical new design that incorporated numerous ideas that were still in their infancy in Formula One.
-Many of these ideas would be used again, such as the blown diffuser on the Red Bull RB7.
-Several problems with the car that revolved primarily around cooling the engine and gearbox meant that the car was stillborn.
+Many of these ideas would be used again years later, such as the blown diffuser on the Red Bull RB7.
+Several problems with the car that revolved primarily around cooling the engine and gearbox meant that the car was stillborn and never raced.